ALIEN CRUSH

 ( TGX020005 )

-Alien Crush can be described in numerous ways, but the easiest would be to define it as a pinball game... with Alien flavor.
-Naxat Soft has combined two concepts that never connected before, and probably never will again.
-Alien Crush features all the usual elements and items found in traditional pinball games (bumpers, Holes, kickers, flippers, etc...) but mixed with a new, weird and detailed Alien design, including eyeless mouths, squidard tentacles and viscous brains.
-The playfield is composed of two connected vertical screens with a pair of bumpers at the bottom of each one of them.
-The game also counts numerous bonus stages that can be accessed by sending the ball through hidden passageways on the playfield.
-They are usually small rooms with various groups of aliens or large bosses that need to be annihilated for points.
-Alien Crush features a blazing metal soundtrack and the overall ambiance of the game adds a surprisingly new twist to the Pinball genre.
+Alien Crush is a pinball game by Naxat Soft, and it can be described in numerous ways, but simply, the easiest would be to define it as a pinball game with "alien flavors".
+Alien Crush features all the elements and items usually found in traditional pinball games, such as bumpers, holes, kickers, flippers and so forth.
+But here, they have been bred with a weird and detailed alien bio-mechanical design which consists of vertebraes, slimy cocoons, lopsided monsters, squidard tentacles and viscous brains.
+The main playfield is made out of two connected vertical screens with a pair of bumpers at the bottom of each one of them.
+Furthermore, the game also includes numerous bonus screens that can be accessed by sending the ball through hidden or narrow passageways, usually indicated by green or yellow arrows.
+These bonus screens are usually in the shape of small rooms, and consist of various groups of aliens or large bosses which need to be annihilated for points.
+And points are a central element of the game, Alien Crush is a pinball game at heart, and achieveing a high score is about the only goal the player needs to focus on.

 Related